 ETFs have become popular in recent years as they give investors the opportunity to invest in the performance of a group of stocks without having to buy every single stock in the fund or handpicking single stocks.
 Not only can this save time and research, ETFs can offer diversification, which many consider to be an essential investing strategy.

 Stash Growth costs $3/month.
-It can work for people who want to expand their long-term wealth building plan.
-It includes a personal investment account, the Stock-Back® Card, saving tools, personalized advice, a Roth or Traditional retirement account (IRA),4 and $1,000 of life insurance coverage through Avibra.‡
+Ideal for first-time investors, this plan includes a personal investment account, the Stock-Back® Card,1 and saving tools.
+You’ll also get personalized advice geared toward your goals, along with a Roth or Traditional retirement account (IRA),4 an automated investing account (Smart Portfolio),7 and $1,000 of life insurance coverage through Avibra.‡

 Stash+ costs $9/month.
-It can work for savvy wealth builders and debit card spenders.
-It includes a personal investment account, a Stock-Back® Card that earns double stock,1 saving tools, personalized advice, a Roth IRA or Traditional IRA retirement account, investment accounts for kids,5 an exclusive monthly market insights report, and $10,000 of life insurance coverage through Avibra.‡
+It’s a great choice for savvy wealth builders and debit card spenders.
+It includes a personal investment account, and a Stock-Back® Card that earns 1% back in stock on every swipe, up to $1000 per month.1 Stash+ also gives you access to investment accounts for kids,5 a Roth IRA or Traditional IRA retirement account,4 and an automated investing account (Smart Portfolio)7.
+That’s in addition to personalized advice, an exclusive monthly market insights report, savings tools, and $10,000 of life insurance coverage through Avibra.‡

 Stash can give you everything you need to build wealth for the long-term.
 Here’s how Stash works.

 Answer a few questions.

 When you first join Stash, we’ll get to know you by asking some questions.
 These help us understand your financial goals and provide useful, specific advice for things like investing and budgeting.

 Then, you’ll choose your subscription plan, starting at just $3/month. †